alwazw/n8n-stack/README.md

 ## Image Version Notes

-All services use the latest stable versions of their respective images.
+All services use the latest stable versions of their respective images, with the following specific versions:

+- Supabase PostgreSQL: `supabase/postgres:15.8.1.047`
+- Keepalived: `osixia/keepalived:2.0.20`

 If you encounter image pull errors, try the following:

-1. For Supabase components, we use the latest tags to ensure compatibility between components.
+1. For Supabase components, we use specific version tags to ensure compatibility between components.
 2. If you encounter "manifest unknown" errors, try pulling images individually:
    ```
-   docker pull supabase/postgres:latest
+   docker pull supabase/postgres:15.8.1.047
    docker pull supabase/studio:latest
    docker pull supabase/gotrue:latest
    docker pull postgrest/postgrest:latest